 Restraint Loads

-This table displays support and restraint loads.
-Support loads are displayed as projections on coordinate axes.
-External support loads corresponding with the coordinate axes direction are positive.
-Counter-clockwise moments (looking from the end of the axis on which the moment acts) are positive.
-See also "How to Reduce the Nozzle Loads in START-PROF"
+This table displays support and restraint reaction forces.
+Loads are shown as projections on coordinate axes.
+Forces aligned with coordinate axes are positive.
+Counter-clockwise moments (viewed from axis end) are positive.
+Lifted-off supports and restraints are highlighted in blue.

 Property